ruggeri/tech-notes/ai/neural-nets.md

           better than just real data.
 * This approach can be successful
     * LeNet uses careful architecture of network.
+    * And with further sophisticated input tricks, it can do deven better.
-    * But using a deep, dumb net with lots of synthetic data, and running on a GPU did much much better!
+    * But using a deep, dumb net with lots of synthetic data, and running on a GPU did better!
 * BTW to measure performance, don't just use error ratio.
-    * When comparing to algos, look only at those errors that one model made, but the other got right.
+    * When comparing two algos, look only at those errors that one model made, but the other got right.
 Compare these ratios.
     * Those which they *both* got wrong, those are maybe just hard ones.